swiftlang/swift-evolution/proposals/0311-task-locals.md

 ## Revision history

+- v5: Allow usage even in contexts where no Task is available
+  - Fallback to additional thread-local storage if no Task is available to bind/get task local values from,
+  - remove API on UnsafeCurrentTask, its use-cases are now addressed by the core `withValue(_:)` API,
 - v4.5: Drop the Access type and use the `projectedValue` to simplify read and declaration sites.
 - v4: Changed surface API to be focused around `@TaskLocal` property wrapper-style key definitions.
   - introduce API to bind task-local values in synchronous functions, through `UnsafeCurrentTask`